UCR-Paraiso-Lenguajes/lenguajes24/B66958/README.md

 }
 ```

-Using the default key, the token credentials are generated, including the issuer and audience expected by JWT, and the token's lifetime (5 minutes based on UTC time) to avoid issues related to server time.
+Using the default key, the token credentials are generated, including the issuer and audience expected by **JWT**, and the token's lifetime (5 minutes based on UTC time) to avoid issues related to server time.

 ---